Clove Health Benefits: 4 Powerful Perks Of The Antioxidant-Packed Spice

 Clove's medicinal properties have been known for centuries, and now, modern science is backing some of those perks.
 Whether you eat it whole, ground, or as an oil extract, here are the top benefits of using clove:

 As a spice, you might not think clove has much to offer in the way of nutrients, but it is actually packed with the essential bone-building nutrient manganese.
-Just one teaspoon of clove contains over 50% of the daily adequate intake levels recommended by the FDA.
+Just one teaspoon1 of clove contains over 50% of the daily adequate intake2 levels recommended by the FDA.

-In one randomized, controlled study in 2015, patients who used a eugenol-based paste after dental work experienced less pain, inflammation, and infection than patients who used a typical topical pain reliever or nothing at all.
-Added bonus: Clove has been found to help manage plaque and gingivitis.
+In one randomized, controlled study5 in 2015, patients who used a eugenol-based paste after dental work experienced less pain, inflammation, and infection than patients who used a typical topical pain reliever or nothing at all.
+Added bonus: Clove has been found to help manage plaque and gingivitis6.

 In one small study on 36 people with type 2 diabetes, 1-3 grams of clove a day for 30 days was enough to help them manage risk factors including glucose and triglyceride and LDL cholesterol levels.